kjn7/solidity_contracts/README.md

 Simple Solidity contracts.

-Created for ZTM  & freeCodeCamp courses.
+Created during ZTM,freeCodeCamp and other courses.

 web3_py scripts have been tested with Ganache.